/**** JS For Blog TOC ****/

 In fact, smart and fast-growing cloud software companies who outperform their peers usually share this common trait: they consistently grow sales and build their brand by turning their security standards into a key differentiator and selling point.

-There are at least three things that these smart companies do to prove to their B2B customers that their web application is secure and can be trusted.
+There are at least three things that these smart companies do to prove to their B2B customers that their web application is secure and can be trusted - especially those that don't have in-house security teams.
 How many of these three things do you offer your prospective customers?

 Why is cloud application security important?